edster9/mood-survey-app/README.md

 ## Introduction

-This project will present a user with a mood survey questionnaire, capable of capturing their state of mind and storing data on the backend.
+This project will present a user with a mood survey questionnaire, capable of capturing their state of mind and storing the data on the backend.

-The survey result will be compare to previous enteries by the user as well as compared to all other people in the same age group.
+The survey result will be compared to the previous enteries by the user as well as compared to all other people in the same age group.

 ### Tech Stack